Simple or Complex – It’s the difference between success & failure

 The process of consolidation and cost-cutting can generate a lot of noise & interference.
 It can distract the organization from doing what needs to be done.

-‘Performance is potential minus interference’ according to Timothy Gallwey4.
-A key role of the leader is to keep people focused and on-purpose in spite of uncertainty.
+‘Performance is potential minus interference' according to Timothy Gallwey4.
+A key role of the leader is to keep people focused and on-purpose despite uncertainty.
 They must demonstrate confidence and clarity.

 A key risk is that the process gets driven by politics & territorial in-fighting, rather than business needs & priorities.

 We say ‘protect the people not the project or initiative'.
 Leaders who park or suggest the parking of a failed or struggling project should be celebrated for putting the interests of the business ahead of their own political agenda.

 Traditional approaches to resource allocation are a key part of the problem.
 It is essential to add alignment to the allocation of resources – to adopt a more dynamic approach to resource allocation – otherwise we are likely to find ourselves right back in the same situation again.